-Please note any use of a preprint server.
+Please note any submission to a preprint server such as ChemRxiv, bioRxiv, or arXiv in the cover letter and include a link to the preprint, and as appropriate, state how the manuscript has been adjusted/updated between deposition and submission.
 Please refer to the Prior Publication Policy section of these guidelines for additional information on using preprint servers.